mandrewbot3k/poolPi/README.md

 # poolPi

-## WORK IN PROGRESS...
+** WORK IN PROGRESS...**

 This is first project using node.js.
-It's a local application server that will be used as a timer for my pool pump and lighting in my backyard with a Raspberry Pi Zero W.
+It's a local application server that will be used as a timer for my pool pump and lighting in my backyard with a Raspberry Pi Zero W. While I could've used Cayenne to have this up and running quickly, I wanted a local network server.

 While I'm using this for my pool equipment, the Johnny-Five library has been implemented so expansion to other devices should be fairly easy.
 I plan to add additional valve solenoids and some sensors for reporting later on.